rong118/coding_kendo/data_structures/basic/array.md

 ```

 ## Features
-- Access data by index O(1)
+- Access data by index: O(1)
-- Array size cannot be changed
+- Array size remains fixed
-- Add/Delete operatings are slow due to re-malloc memory
+- Adding or deleting elements is slow due to memory reallocation

 ## Dynamic Array

-A dynamic array is an array with a big improvement: **automatic resizing**.
-One limitation of arrays is that they're fixed size, meaning you need to specify the number of elements your array will hold ahead of time.
-A dynamic array expands as you add more elements.
-So you don't need to determine the size ahead of time.
+A dynamic array is an array with a significant improvement: **automatic resizing**.
+One limitation of arrays is their fixed size, meaning you must specify the number of elements ahead of time.
+A dynamic array expands as you add more elements, eliminating the need to determine size beforehand.

 ## Implementation
 ```c++